 No student or employee may engage in the unlawful possession, use, or distribution of illicit drugs or alcohol on the college’s property or as part of any of its sponsored activities.
 Such unlawful activity by students may be considered sufficient grounds for serious punitive action, including expulsion and incarceration.
 Violations by employees shall result in disciplinary action in keeping with the Technical College System of Georgia policy.
 Wiregrass Georgia Technical College reserves the right to have random drug screens.
 Wiregrass Georgia Technical College honors the federal Drug Free School and Communities Act Amendment of 1989 (Public Law 102-226).
 Any violations should be reported to the Vice President for Administrative Services and also the Campus Police Department.
-All violations should be reported as follows: student violations should be reported to the Vice President for Enrollment Management; employee violations should be reported to the Executive Director of Human Resources; all violations, student or employee, should be reported to the campus Police Department.
+All violations should be reported as follows: student violations should be reported to the Vice President for Enrollment Management; employee violations should be reported to the Associate Vice President of Human Resources; all violations, student or employee, should be reported to the campus Police Department.

 - The Federal Drug Free Schools and Communities Act Amendment of 1989 (Public Law 102-226) contains Section 22, Drug-Free Schools and Campuses, which was enacted to ensure that any institution of higher education that receives funds under any federal program has adopted and implemented a program to prevent the use of illicit drug and abuse of alcohol by students.

-- If a student is convicted (including a plea of nolo contendre) of committing certain felony offenses involving any criminal drug and/or alcohol statute of any jurisdiction, regardless of whether the alleged violations occurred at the college or elsewhere, the student will be suspended immediately and denied state and/or federal funds from the date of conviction.
+- If a student is convicted (including a plea of nolo contendere) of committing certain felony offenses involving any criminal drug and/or alcohol statute of any jurisdiction, regardless of whether the alleged violations occurred at the college or elsewhere, the student will be suspended immediately and denied state and/or federal funds from the date of conviction.

 - The college shall notify the appropriate state/federal funding agency within ten days after receiving notice of the conviction from the student or otherwise after receiving the actual notice of conviction.